juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 <!--

-- **Immutable Package Store**: Nix places packages in a non-changeable store, ensuring stability and reliability.
+- Immutable Package Store: Nix places packages in a non-changeable store, ensuring stability and reliability.

-- **Hashing Mechanism**: Incorporates a hash of all inputs in the package's directory name, making every package version distinct.
+- Hashing Mechanism: Incorporates a hash of all inputs in the package's directory name, making every package version distinct.

-- **Conflict Elimination**: Changes in inputs lead to new hashes, preventing package conflicts and ensuring isolation.
+- Conflict Elimination: Changes in inputs lead to new hashes, preventing package conflicts and ensuring isolation.

-- **Atomic Operations**: Supports seamless upgrades and rollbacks by switching references to different package versions, enhancing system reliability.
+- Atomic Operations: Supports seamless upgrades and rollbacks by switching references to different package versions, enhancing system reliability.

 -->